 Rabbis during the time of the Mishnah discussed on what date the new year for trees should be considered to start.
 This had important religious significance as the Torah prohibits the use of trees for some purposes or their fruit if the trees are below a certain age.
 All trees are considered to be one year older than previously when the calendar reaches Tu biShvat (this is similar to how Horses’ Birthday works in Australia where all horses are considered to be one year older when it is the 1st of August).
 Various dates in the Jewish month of Shvat were put forward, but only in the 10th century did the Rabbis finally all agree to regard the 15th of Shvat (Tu biShvat) as the new year for trees, the day on which all trees would be considered to be one year older than previously.

-On Tu biShvat Jews would put fruits on their table for which the land of Israel was and is legendary, and which were brought to the Temple in Jerusalem: raisins (grapes), nuts, figs, dates, pomegranates and the grains (wheat) which make up the seven species of the land.
+On Tu biShvat Jews would put fruits on their table for which the land of Israel was and is legendary, and which were brought to the Temple in Jerusalem: raisins (grapes), olives, figs, dates, pomegranates and the grains (wheat and barley) which make up the seven species of the land.
 Eating these sweet fruits helped to take away some of the bitterness of the Jews’ life in exile and served as a reminder that Israel was waiting for their return.

 As it is written in Devarim (Deuteronomy) 8: 7-8, “For the Lord God will lead you into the good land, a land flowing with waters… A land of wheat and barley and vine, of fig and pomegranate, the land of the olive and [date] honey”.